 - Their children feel safe to share hard feelings and express difficult emotions.

-- They feel they have a “handle” on the task of parenting and don’t use fear to motivate or control when their children’s behavior turns challenging.
+- They don’t use fear to motivate or control when their children’s behavior turns challenging.

 - They are not afraid to say “no” and hold children accountable in kind but firm ways.